Why Use EndNote?

 All relevant files (connection, output style and help guides) are linked on the right side of this page.

 Students may download EndNote X7 and install the program on their own computer.
 Access Endnote software from this web page.

-Instruction files are posted in the box at the top right of the page.
+Instruction files are posted in the box on the top right of this page.

 Add Resources from WorldCat

 Search WorldCat, add resources to your library without typing.
 Instructions & information

 - Click on Export to EndNote / Reference Manager

 - Open the RIS file and Save, using the Research Soft Manager

 Most of the time the resource will then be added to your EndNote library.

 NOTE: The catalog connection file for MARTIN does NOT work anymore.
 We have a new catalog.